Zika Virus Disease

 Note: The CDC currently recommends that pregnant women not travel to areas with Zika!

 If you will be traveling to a location with local Zika transmission, reduce your risk of mosquito bites by using insect repellent, turning on the air conditioner in your hotel room, keeping windows and screens closed, and wearing long-sleeved shirts and long pants.
 If you are pregnant or trying to become pregnant, or you are a sex partner of either, consult with a healthcare provider prior to travel.
 Additional tips can be found through the Centers for Disease Control and Prevention's Plan for Travel.

 If you have recently travelled to an area with local Zika transmission, the CDC recommends watching for fever, headache, joint pain, muscle pain, conjunctivitis, or a rash appearing within two weeks of travelling.
 See a doctor or other healthcare provider if you become ill and inform them where you traveled.
 Pregnant women who have recently traveled to an area with Zika should talk to their doctor about their travel even if they have no symptoms of Zika virus disease.
-All individuals who have traveled to an area with Zika should also prevent mosquito bites for at least three weeks after returning from travel and correctly use male condoms, female condoms and latex dams from start to finish every time they have sex (anal, oral and vaginal), including sharing sex toys, for at least 6 months after travel (see the CDC's Sexual Transmission and Prevention Guidelines and the California Department of Public Health's Zika + Sex).
+All individuals who have traveled to an area with Zika should also prevent mosquito bites for at least three weeks after returning from travel and correctly use male condoms, female condoms and latex dams from start to finish every time they have sex (anal, oral and vaginal), including sharing sex toys, for at least 6 months after travel (see the CDC's Sexual Transmission and Prevention Guidelines).

 Preventing Zika Virus Infection